AzFoxxo/AzzyShell/README.md

 ### External commands

-If a command is not found, it will search the `program_path` for the executable.
+If a command is not found, it will search the `path` for the executable.

 ### Comments